crftd-tech/trunkver/website/index.md

 ## TL;DR

-`trunkVer` is a semVer-compatible versioning scheme for trunk-based applications and systems that don't follow a release scheme.
+`TrunkVer` is a SemVer-compatible versioning scheme for trunk-based applications and systems that don't follow a release scheme.

 It removes the chore of manually bumping version numbers and instead